Laboratory 6

 • Apart from converting the coordinates from the (u, v) space to the pixel space, there is the problem of the pixel’s surface.

-• A pixel is not in fact a point, because it has a certain area: at which point inside the pixel should the ray pass?
+• A pixel is not in fact a point, because it has a certain area: through which point within the pixel area should the ray pass?

 • For the moment we will make the ray pass through the center of the pixel, but let’s make it possible to specify a relative position through two coordinates (u_pixel, v_pixel), similar to the (u, v) coordinates but referring to the pixel surface instead of the image.